msekast/bigbro/discovery/README.md

 Target platform
 ---------------
-The world wide leading mobile operating system is Android, therefor the primary platform for this project will be Android as well.
-Ideally the application developed should be as easy as possible portable to other mobile operating systems, such as iOS.
+This project should target all major mobile platforms, this includes in paticular Android, iOS and Web.
+It is also part of this project to find the best way to acheive this, from a technical but from a practical point of view as well.
+Ideally the application developed should be as easy as possible portable to other mobile platforms.
+Hovewer there will be no compromise in performance and usability in favor of portability.

 Scope
 -----